 Adding to this flexibility is the fact that all 645 lenses, including the very affordable 645 lenses, work perfectly and even these manual focus lenses retain AE control.
 And if one day I am so fortunate as to be able to afford a digital 645 the lenses work there as well.

 This was a fun, but time consuming exercise to find the best medium format film camera for me.
 WIll it be my only?
 No. The Yashica is the bang for buck champ and is charming to use.
 And the Hasselblad is a Hasselblad.
 Every single person I have met that has owned a Hasselblad and sold it regrets that decision.
 Doing my best not to do the same.
 Each photographer is different so I cannot advise anyone else what they should do.
-But I can tell you that this will be my go to medium format camera above all others.
+But I can tell you that this is a great medium format camera to choose.

 In conclusion as always I end with a link to an ongoing gallery and samples below.